lyds-jane/IA/a_planning.md

     * The ability to edit or delete lessons and units
     * The ability to add new units
     * The ability to add new lessons that:
-      * Contain a title, a brief description, and text
+      * Contain a title and text
       * Can include photos and videos
       * Can include links